 Be prepared to go

-Designate a meeting place for you and your family in case you need to leave your home.
-Then do a practice run.
-In addition, determine how everyone will contact each other in the event you become separated.
+Designate a meeting place for you and your family now.
+In a real emergency, you may need to leave your home quickly.
+If that happens, some of you could get separated.
+So, try a practice run now.
+In addition, determine how everyone will contact each other if you’re apart.

-Make a “go-bag.”
-This is a collection of basic items you may need in an emergency.
-Your “go-bag” should contain non-perishable food, water.
-Also, include supplies like flashlights, paper maps and a battery-powered radio that can last at least 72 hours.
-Visit Ready.gov for a complete list of items for your kit.
+Next, make a “go-bag” of basic items you may need in an emergency such as non-perishable food and water.
+Also, include supplies like flashlights, paper maps of the local area and a battery-powered radio that can last at least 72 hours.
+Visit ready.gov for a complete list of recommended items for your kit.